top of page

 OUR STORY

-Sensei Cass Campbell, Menkyo Kaiden Aikijujutsu founded Muromachi Koto Ryu Aikijujutsu (our original name) more than 40 years ago until his retirement around 2010 and his passing in August 2023.
-He began his martial journey in the 60s, 5th Dan aikikai under Kazuo Chiba sensei, 4th Dan in kuk sool won hapkido with Master Kim and Menkyo aikijujutsu - he trained daily and lived with his aikijujutsu sensei for 10 years in London in the 70s - the late professor Shuichi Ishii- shihan in Saigo Ryu of Hori Yamashita Sensei - and a representative of the Satsuma clan.
-Yamashita sensei founded the Daito Ryu Shodokai organisation which closely followed the teachings of Shiro Saigo.
+He began his martial journey in the 60s, 5th Dan aikikai under Kazuo Chiba sensei, 4th Dan in kuk sool won hapkido with Master He-Yung Kim and Menkyo aikijujutsu - he trained daily and lived with his aikijujutsu sensei for 10 years in London in 70s - the late professor Shuichi Ishii- shihan in Saigo Ryu system of Hori Yamashita Sensei and representative of the Satsuma clan.
+Yamashita sensei founded the Daito Ryu Shodokai organsiation which follows the teachings of Shiro Saigo.
 Professor Ishii was unable to give official diploma as lack of permission to a non-Japanese person outside Japan.
 Muromachi Koto Ryu (traditional sword way) aikijujutsu was agreed.
-We are a real legitimate traditional system and, most importantly, unique.
+We are a real legitimate traditional system - and, most importantly, unique.

-For many years Sensei Cass studied Aikido, Aikijujutsu and Jujutsu with a variety of organisations until he was instrumental in setting up the United Kingdom Aikijutsu Association in the early 90s with Sensei Kirby Watson of the Kaze Arashi Ryu Aikijujutsu Organisation, Sensei Seigfried Kobilza of Takeda Ryu Aikijutsu Organisation and the late Sensei Gerd Kroll of Hakko Ryu Jujutsu.
+For many years Sensei Cass studied Aikido, Aikijujutsu and Jujutsu with a variety of organisations but was instrumental in attempting to set up the United Kingdom Aikijutsu Association in the early 90s with Sensei Kirby Watson of the Kaze Arashi Ryu Aikijujutsu Organisation, Sensei Seigfried Kobilza of Takeda Ryu Aikijutsu Organisation and the late Sensei Gerd Kroll of Hakko Ryu Jujutsu.
+This proved to be unsuccessful at that time.

 I.B.U and Yamaue Ryu Aiki